 Want to stay in the loop on class actions that matter to you?
 Sign up for ClassAction.org’s free weekly newsletter here.

-The 45-page lawsuit says that testing of Simply Tropical juice has revealed that the product contains per- and poly-fluoroalkyl substances (PFAS), man-made chemicals known to be harmful to humans and the environment.
-The suit states that PFAS are harmful at even very low levels due to their propensity to persist and accumulate over time.
+The 45-page complaint says that testing of Simply Tropical juice has revealed that the product contains per- and poly-fluoroalkyl substances (PFAS), man-made chemicals known to be harmful to humans and the environment.
+The juice lawsuit states that PFAS are harmful at even very low levels due to their propensity to persist and accumulate over time.

 The case, filed in the Southern District of New York on December 28, 2022, stresses that the makers of Simply Tropical juice, the Coca-Cola Company and The Simply Orange Juice Company, have “tireless[ly]” marketed the product as “natural” and made with simple ingredients, in a manner intentionally targeted toward health-conscious consumers.
 According to the lawsuit, the presence of harmful PFAS in Simply Tropical juice is “entirely inconsistent” with Coca-Cola and the Simply Orange Juice Company’s “all-natural,” “nothing to hide” positioning of the product.

 “The Product does not disclose the presence of PFAS—or any other synthetic chemical—in their ingredients,” the complaint summarizes.
 “Rather, Defendants claim the only ingredients are filtered water, fruit juice and puree, cane sugar, and natural flavors.”

 As the case tells it, the defendants lean heavily on “natural” and “simple” representations on the Simply Tropical juice packaging, using the word “simply” to reinforce the belief that the drink is free from artificial ingredients.
 On the back-panel ingredients list, the companies list first “filtered water,” which, according to the suit, leads reasonable consumers to believe that “additional care has been taken to remove any incidental chemicals or impurities.”